 Career Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) places equity traders in the larger category of securities, commodities and financial services sales agents.
-According to the BLS, the median salary among all professionals in this field was $71,550 as of May 2015.
-The BLS also notes that securities, commodities and financial services sales agents were expected to see an 10% increase in job opportunities from 2014-2024, which is faster than the average of all career sectors.
+According to the BLS, the median salary among all professionals in this field was $64,120 as of May 2018.
+The BLS also notes that securities, commodities and financial services sales agents were expected to see an 4% increase in job opportunities from 2018-2028, which is as fast as the average of all career sectors.

 Equity traders have to stay on top of marketing and economic trends and possess strong mathematics and business knowledge.
 They also need great communication and risk assessment skills.